 The Montreal Screwjob has been done to death, and we know that the Spider Lady turned out to be Moolah, causing Wendi Richter to leave WWE forever.
 But how about a screwjob against wrestler Chief Don Eagle from the Golden Era of wrestling where the promoter denies nothing and gladly elaborated the reasons for his actions to the Justice Department?
-Oh, and the one and only Gorgeous George was in the middle of it all.
+Oh, and the one and only Gorgeous George was in the middle of it all!

 Recommended read: Human Oddities: The Most Bizarre Wrestling Attractions of All Time

-"Justice Department files suggest that 20 years before he waged war in ‘The Battle For Atlanta’ [vs Ann Gunkel], Barnett learned wrestling’s war tactics during Kohler’s nasty Chicago fight with outlaw promoter Leonard Schwartz.
+"Justice Department files suggest that 20 years before he waged war in ‘The Battle For Atlanta’ [vs. Ann Gunkel], Jim Barnett learned wrestling’s war tactics during Kohler’s nasty Chicago fight with outlaw promoter Leonard Schwartz.

-Fred Kohler had been using the popular Chief Don Eagle for his shows through fellow NWA promoter and vice president Al Haft, but Haft was playing both sides of the fence by lending out wrestlers, including Eagle to Kohler’s rival Leonard Schwartz as well.
+Fred Kohler had been using the popular Chief Don Eagle (Carl Donald Bell) for his shows through fellow NWA promoter and vice president Al Haft, but Haft was playing both sides by lending out wrestlers, including Eagle to Kohler’s rival Leonard Schwartz as well.

 Don Eagle Becomes AWA Champion and Then Faces Gorgeous George

 It seemed like a fast count on behalf of referee Freddy Weidemann.
-"A look of pained surprise came over Sexton’s face, as Eagle went into his Mohawk victory dance, and after a few seconds of disbelief the crowd responded with cheers."
+"A look of pained surprise came over Sexton’s face, as Eagle went into his Mohawk victory dance, and after a few seconds of disbelief, the crowd responded with cheers."

-Bowser didn’t immediately become part of the NWA in 1948 when it formed and therein lies some of the complexities with the Gorgeous George and Chief Don Eagle double-cross.
+Bowser didn’t immediately become part of the NWA in 1948 when it formed, and therein lies some of the complexities with the Gorgeous George and Chief Don Eagle double-cross.